-Amount and

-Nature of Percent of
+Amount and Nature of Percent of

 Beneficial Common Stock

 Title of Class Name and Address of Beneficial Owner Ownership (1)

-Common Stock Derek Peterson 1,150,050(2) 1.1%
+Common Stock Derek Peterson 26,650,100(2) 27.4%

-Common Stock Amy Almsteier 25,500,050(3) 26.3%
+Common Stock Amy Almsteier 26,650,100(3) 27.4%

 Common Stock Michael A. Nahass 54,000

 Common Stock Edward Piatt 30,000

+Common Stock Michael James -0-

 All directors and executive officers as a group (4 persons) 19,500,000 27.4%

-- (1) As of February 9, 2012 immediately after the closing of acquisition of GrowOp Technology, we have 96,748,620 shares of common stock outstanding.
-14,750,0100 of such shares are reserved for issuance for the conversion of 100 shares of Series A Preferred Stock and 14,750,000 shares of Series B Preferred Stock into shares of common stock. - (2) 250,050 shares of which are immediately convertible from to-be-created Series A Preferred Stock and Series B Preferred Stock.
+(1) As of February 9, 2012 immediately after the closing of acquisition of GrowOp Technology, we have 96,748,620 shares of common stock outstanding.
+14,750,0100 of such shares are reserved for issuance for the conversion of 100 shares of Series A Preferred Stock and 14,750,000 shares of Series B Preferred Stock into shares of common stock.

+(2) 250,050 shares of which are immediately convertible from Series A Preferred Stock and Series B Preferred Stock.
 Mr. Peterson disclaims any beneficial ownership interest in the shares of common stock, Series A Preferred Stock and Series B Preferred Stock held by his spouse, Amy Almsteier.

-Such shares of Series A Preferred Stock and Series B Preferred Stock are immediately issuable to Mr. Peterson pursuant to the Agreement and Plan of Merger. - (3) 14,500,050 shares of which are immediately convertible from to-be-created Series A Preferred Stock and Series B Preferred Stock.
+(3) 14,500,050 shares of which are immediately convertible from Series A Preferred Stock and Series B Preferred Stock.
 Ms. Almsteier disclaims any beneficial ownership interest in the shares of common stock, Series A Preferred Stock and Series B Preferred Stock held by her spouse, Derek Peterson.
-Such shares of Series A Preferred Stock and Series B Preferred Stock are immediately issuable to Ms. Almsteier pursuant to the Agreement and Plan of Merger.